 Challenges of organic arable farmingCategory: News

-The OK-Net-Arable project aims at increasing the productivity and the quality of organic arable farming in Europe by improving exchange of knowledge among farmers, farm advisers and scientists.
-In this framework a free access self-learning course is available on the project platform.
-The objective of this course is to enable users to familiarise themselves with the latest insights, context and concepts of organic arable farming.
-Particular attention will be given to tools and practices, collected within the project in order to tackle current difficulties related to production and crop protection.
+The OK-Net Arable project aims to increase the productivity and quality of organic arable farming in Europe by improving knowledge exchange between farmers, advisers and researchers.
+To this end, an online course including material collected and produced by the project will be delivered.
+The objective of this course, is to enable students and professionals to familiarise themselves with the latest insights, context and concepts of organic arable farming and to provide them with new tools and practices to tackle current challenges related to production and crop protection.